metabase/metabase/docs/operations-guide/environment-variables.md

 Type: string<br>
 Default: `null`

-Search base for groups, not required if your LDAP directory provides a 'memberOf' overlay.
-(Will be searched recursively)
+Search base for groups.
+Not required if your LDAP directory provides a 'memberOf' overlay.
+(Will be searched recursively.)

 #### `MB_LDAP_GROUP_MAPPINGS`